🔍 공개 퀴즈 검색

 What is the 'concession + BUT' structure?

-1. Avoiding the issue
+1. Avoiding the issue completely

-3. Acknowledging validity then explaining why position is still correct ✓
+2. Acknowledging validity then explaining why position is still correct ✓

-4. A weak argument
+4. A weak argument technique

 What makes a rebuttal effective?

-2. Ignoring evidence
+2. Ignoring all evidence

-3. Personal attacks
+3. Personal attacks on opponents

 What is tu quoque fallacy?

-1. Fair argument
+1. A fair argument technique

-4. Dismissing criticism by pointing to similar behavior in critic ✓
+2. Dismissing criticism by pointing to similar behavior in critic ✓

 Why is fair representation of opposition important?